aspectron/sia-cluster/README.md

 Please not that some values are presented in metric (SI units) such as GB, TB, while others are presented in binary units such as GiB, TiB.

+When editing storage size values, you can specify corresponding units as well as expressions.  `1/3GiB` will result in `357913941 Bytes`

 ### USD Pegging & Tracking Average Network Price

 Sia Cluster provides ability to automatically control storage pricing.
 Pricing can be controlled via **USD Pegging**, by tracking USD/SC value of Sia Coin on major markets or by monitoring **Average Host Price** and then offsetting it if desired.